grandy0831/CE-Plant-Monitor/README.md

 ![image](https://github.com/grandy0831/CE-Plant-Monitor/assets/140076679/7a4aa91e-8cf9-432f-b896-eacd706d21eb)<br>
 ![image](https://github.com/grandy0831/CE-Plant-Monitor/assets/140076679/90932057-09eb-49fd-b8fc-40120aae155f)<br>

+- Power supply method:<br><br>

->The above are the implemented functions of plantpet.
-The functions mentioned below are all implemented.
+>The above are the functions of plant pets that have been implemented.
+None of the functions mentioned below have been implemented.
 Currently, they are only showing related concepts, but please don’t worry, I will keep updating this readme to improve the plantpet.

 - **Sound feedback** : Plant pets make sounds to express needs or emotions.<br><br>
 Increase the interactivity and fun of plant pets while helping users better understand the state and needs of plants<br><br>